Abandoned & Little-Known Airfields:a

 All of the 4-engine airliners were gone.

-A closeup from the 1972 aerial view showed that all of the airliners were gone from the terminal,
+A closeup of GSW from the 1972 aerial view showed that all of the airliners were gone from the terminal,

 with the somewhat unusual sight of a smattering of general aviation aircraft being the only aircraft around the terminal.